Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Mathematical preliminaries

-Then the optimal learning problem can now be formulated as finding a policy such that the value function Eq. (\ref{eq.costfunction}) associated with systems Eq. (\ref{eq.statefunction}) is minimized for all $x_k$.
+which is the well-known Bellman equation.
+Then the optimal control problem can now be formulated as finding a policy such that the value function associated with the system in \eqref{eq.statefunction} is minimized for $\forall x_k\in \Omega$.
 The minimized value function $V^*(x_k)$ defined by